HomeSpan/HomeSpan/docs/Reference.md

 * `void setString(const char *value)`
   * equivalent to `setVal(value)`, but used exclusively for string-characteristics (i.e. a null-terminated array of characters)

+ #### The following methods are supported for "data" Characteristics (note the Home App does not currently use this format for any HAP-R2 Characteristics):

+* `size_t getData(uint8_t *data, size_t len)`
+  * similar to `getVal()`, but exclusively used for data-based Characteristics
+  * fills byte array *data*, of specified size *len*, with all bytes "encoded" as the current value of the Characteristic
+  * returns the total number of bytes encoded in the Characteristic
+  * if *len* is less than the total number of bytes encoded, no data is extracted (i.e. *data* is unmodified) and a warning message is thrown indicating that the size of the *data* array is insufficient to extract all the bytes encoded in the Characteristic
+  * setting *data* to NULL returns the total number of bytes encoded without extracting any data.
+This can be used to help create a *data* array of sufficient size in advance of extracting the data

+* `size_t getNewData(uint8_t *data, size_t len)`
+  * similar to `getData()`, but fills byte array *data*, of specified size *len*, with bytes based on the desired **new** value to which a HomeKit Controller has requested the Characteristic be updated

+* `void setData(uint8_t *data, size_t len)`
+  * similar to `setVal()`, but exclusively used for data-based Characteristics
+  * updates the Characteristic by "filling" it with *len* bytes from bytes array *data*
+  * note: data-based Characteristics are encoded and transmitted as base-64 strings.
+HomeSpan automatically peforms all encoding and decoding between this format and the specified byte arrays.
+But when output to the Serial Monitor, the value of data-based Characteristics are displayed in their base-64 format (as opposed to being shown as a byte array), since base-64 is the representation that is actually transmitted to and from HomeKit

 #### The following methods are supported for all Characteristics: